-- r) The Dean shall ensure requirements for the timetable for University Examinations are submitted to the DVC-ARC, thirty (30) days before the beginning of examinations for approval. - s) The HoDs shall ensure the allocation of all courses in the University Examinations timetable. - t) The University Timetable Officer shall be required to design a timetable for University Examinations after recommendations from the Dean. - u) The DVC-ARC shall approve the final timetable for University Examinations, fifteen (15) days before the beginning of the examinations. - v) No change of the University Examinations timetable shall be made after approval, except on special circumstances, which shall be approved by the DVC-ARC.
+- a) The Dean shall ensure requirements for the timetable for University Examinations are submitted to the DVC-ARC, thirty (30) days before the beginning of examinations for approval. - b) The HoDs shall ensure the allocation of all courses in the University Examinations timetable. - c) The University Timetable Officer shall be required to design a timetable for University Examinations after recommendations from the Dean. - d) The DVC-ARC shall approve the final timetable for University Examinations, fifteen (15) days before the beginning of the examinations. - 3.
+No change of the University Examinations timetable shall be made after approval, except on special circumstances, which shall be approved by the DVC-ARC.

-5. PREPARATIONS FOR EXAMINATIONS
+5. PREPARATION FOR EXAMINATIONS

-- a) All University Examinations set by the approved University format shall be moderated by internal examiners to ensure University Examination questions are of an acceptable standard, clear and error-free. - b) Departments shall be responsible to ensure all University Examinations are moderated using teams of at least four (4) competent academic members of staff. - c) The HoDs shall propose names of moderation teams for approval by the Dean, at least two months before the examination date. - d) The University Examinations shall be subject to external moderation at the end of an Academic Year. - e) The Department shall submit the answer scripts together with a course file, comprising all requisite information to an external examiner at the end of an Academic Year. - f) Dean(s) shall approve all moderated University Examinations: - (i) The HoD shall ensure that moderated question papers and necessary attachments (if any) for the University Examinations are produced in sufficient numbers and kept in a secure and confidential room. - (ii) Dean(s), through the School Board(s), must ensure the Senate approves the proposed external examiners at least one Semester in advance.
-External examiners shall serve a period of three (3) years, renewable. - g) To avoid leakage of University Examinations, each HoD shall ensure: - (i) Members of academic staff involved in handling University Examinations are of high integrity, and their number is kept at a minimum without compromising efficiency. - (ii) All examination operations are at all times under a confidential environment. - (iii) Non-academic staff members shall not be allowed to handle University Examination papers. - (iv) All University Examination answer booklets shall be processed and coded centrally. - (v) University Examination papers shall be packaged in security envelopes and stored in secure cabinets.
+- a) All University Examinations set by the approved University format shall be moderated by internal examiners to ensure University Examination questions are of an acceptable standard, clear and error-free. - b) Departments shall be responsible to ensure all University Examinations are moderated using teams of at least four (4) competent academic members of staff. - c) The HoDs shall propose names of moderation teams for approval by the Dean, at least two months before the examination date. - d) The University Examinations shall be subject to external moderation at the end of an Academic Year. - e) The Department shall submit the answer scripts together with a course file, comprising all requisite information to an external examiner at the end of an Academic Year. - f) Dean(s) shall approve all moderated University Examinations: - (i) The HoD shall ensure that moderated question papers and necessary attachments (if any) for the University Examinations are produced in sufficient numbers and kept in

+- a secure and confidential room. - (ii) Dean(s), through the School Board(s), must ensure the Senate approves the proposed external examiners at least one Semester in advance.
+External examiners shall serve a period of three (3) years, renewable. - g) To avoid leakage of University Examinations, each HoD shall ensure: - (i) Members of academic staff involved in handling University Examinations are of high integrity, and their number is kept at a minimum without compromising efficiency. - (ii) All examination operations are at all times under a confidential environment. - (iii) Non-academic staff members shall not be allowed to handle University Examination papers. - (iv) All University Examination answer booklets shall be processed and coded centrally. - (v) University Examination papers shall be packaged in security envelopes and stored in secure cabinets. - h) Any leaked examination shall be nullified by the DVC-ARC and another examination paper prepared by a competent staff who was not involved in the setting of the leaked examination paper.
+Students shall be notified the date for sitting the leaked examination at least two days before the set date